Pat Dillett

-Patrick Dillett is a 4 x Grammy winning New York based record producer, mixer and sound engineer.
-He is known for his working relationships with David Byrne, Donald Fagen, Nile Rodgers, and Thomas Bartlett also known as Doveman.
-He has worked with notable artists including They Might Be Giants, Sufjan Stevens, Rhye, Angelique Kidjo,Glen Hansard, Chris Thile, Laurie Anderson, Marisa Monte, St. Vincent, Caetano Veloso and the National, as well as pop and R&B singers Mary J. Blige and Mariah Carey.
+Patrick Dillett is a record producer, mixer, and sound engineer who is based in New York.
+He has worked with David Byrne, Donald Fagen, Nile Rodgers, and Thomas Bartlett also known as Doveman.
+He has worked with notable artists including They Might Be Giants, Sufjan Stevens, Rhye, Angelique Kidjo, Glen Hansard, Chris Thile, Laurie Anderson, Marisa Monte, St. Vincent, Caetano Veloso, and the National, as well as pop and R&B singers Mary J. Blige and Mariah Carey.
+Dillett has won 4 Grammys.